 The Role of Regulations

 Regulations set by local governments can significantly impact grocery prices.
 These regulations may cover a range of issues from health and safety standards to zoning laws.
-Understanding these regulations can help consumers appreciate why prices may vary from one area to another.
+Understanding these regulations can help consumers appreciate why prices may vary from one area to another, sometimes even within the same metropolitan region.

 Health and Safety Standards